SvenErik1968/NewIOR/README.md

 # NewIOR
 ## Additional index of refraction values for use with POV-Ray - The Persistence of Vision Raytracer™.
-This is initially based on the v4.10b that I released back in 2001-03-09, my use of POV-Ray have been rather infrequent since then.
-But I have now started to "play around" with it a little bit again.
+This is initially based on the v4.10b that I released back in 2001-03-09, my use of POV-Ray have been rather infrequent since then, but I have now started to "play around" with it a little bit again.

 The latest release is still available on a free webhosting site, but I don't have the password to it anymore.
 I also don't have access to the email address the site was registered with… ;-)